luther07/tree_test/README.md

     instance as an argument.
 The method should return whether the supplied instance is a child node of the receiver.

-4. A bug has been detected in the code where a TreeNode that has a parent is assigned to a new parent node- the node is still included in the previous parent's children collection.
+4. A bug has been detected in the code where a child TreeNode that has a parent is assigned to a new parent node: the child node is still included in the previous parent's children collection.

-    Write a test for this behavior that fails, and then change the implementation of TestNode to fix the issue.
+    Write a fialing test for this behavior, and then change the implementation of TestNode to make the test pass.

 5. Add a method to TreeNode that returns the path to that node.
 The path should be the names of each node in the chain, seperated by '>'.
 For example: